zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 This distinction does not seem intellectually substantive to me.

-I'll agree that "constructive" criticism that suggests how to fix a half-baked idea ("You need to put it in the oven for longer") is more valuable than criticism that merely identifies flaws ("This does not seem safe to eat").
-But the reason the constructive criticism is better is because it directly contributes to the production of fully-baked ideas.
+I'll agree that "constructive" criticism that suggests how to fix a half-baked idea ("You need to put it in the oven for longer") is more valuable than criticism that merely identifies flaws.
+But the reason the constructive criticism is better (if correct) is because it makes a larger direct contribution to the production of fully-baked ideas: knowing what's broken and how to fix it is a strict superset of merely knowing what's broken.

-[TODO: the difference Meletus seems to care about is about the speaker's feelings, not whether the food is in fact poisonous!]

-[TODO: Ayn Rand villains need more ego, not less
-> Socrates looks much less like a hero whose sharp wit punctured the inflated egos of various Athenian Ayn Rand villains, and much more like someone who found a clever exploit in the system, siphoning status without making a corresponding contribution.
-]

-[TODO: introduce gym statement]
+But "Killing Socrates" doesn't seem to be concerned about direct contributions to intellectual production, only indirect (negative) contributions that route through the feelings of authors who require "an atmosphere of collaboration rather than one of evaluation and judgment."
+(The emphasis of Meletus's baking metaphor is on the harm done by false accusations of intentional poisoning, rather than whether the bakery's products are in fact safe to eat.)
+On a similar theme, replying to a comment elsewhere on the behavior of entitled critics, [Meletus writes](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=wqWh6rXayn65LZJku):

 > And this attitude is _particularly_ corrosive to feelings of trust, collaboration, "jamming together," etc. ... it's like walking into a martial arts academy and finding a person present who scoffs at both the instructors and the other students alike, and who doesn't offer sufficient faith to even try a given exercise once before first a) hearing it comprehensively justified and b) checking the sparring records to see if people who did that exercise win more fights.
 >